ARUN3SH-27/Major-project/README.md

 Open it in your browser → you’ll see the Fake Account Detection dashboard.

+reminder to add your mongodb database URI and twitter API tokens in app.py and test.py

 📊 Results

 Achieved high accuracy with Random Forest and XGBoost classifiers.